jayjojayson/ONNX-to-TFLite-Converter/README.md

 # ONNX to TFLite Converter
 Convert your openwakeword generated .onnx File to .tflite File

-If you are using the colab from openwakeword and get an error for missing .tflite File then use this colab to convert your .onnx File to .tflite File!
+If you are using the colab from openwakeword and get an error for missing .tflite File after training your model, then use this colab to convert your .onnx File to .tflite File!
-Original you find here the https://colab.research.google.com/drive/1q1oe2zOyZp7UsB3jJiQ1IFn8z5YfjwEb

 I have made colab for easy doing, too.
 Open it and follow the Steps below:
 https://colab.research.google.com/drive/1R9rpJS99C-TZKZUd1iyoLl3cjyw-aYz7?usp=sharing

 <img width="55%" height="auto" alt="image" src="https://github.com/user-attachments/assets/1a8764fa-d97e-4724-91c5-8e3d8ce93bf7" />